lorerave85/ocr-demo/README.md

 ![](./screenshots/lstm_ocr_downscaled.png)

-Our application displays the recognized text to the terminal and we are pleased to see that longest line of text is also the most similar to the tire code.
+Our application displays the recognized text on the terminal and we are pleased to see that longest line of text is also the most similar to the tire code.
-Although not all the characters where detected, 11 out 15 are correct (if we ignore the black spaces):
+Although not all the characters where detected, 11 out 15 are correct (if we ignore the blank spaces):

     Original  Label: "DOT AFXK WBBM 2419"
     Predicted Label: "- DOr.  ~ AFXK WEbY 12419"

-It is not entirely certain why none alphanumeric characters show up but it might, be to noise in the binarized input image.
+It is not entirely certain why none alphanumeric characters show up, but it might be due to noise in the binarized input image.
 The same might be said about the additional "1" at the beginning of "12419".
 That could be the next problem we could look into.

-However, if we are feeling bold we might simply assume that tire codes are only made up out of alphanumeric characters and that more often than not the longest recognized text line corresponds to the actual tire code.
+Nonetheless, if we are feeling bold we might simply assume that tire codes are only made up out of alphanumeric characters and that more often than not the longest recognized text line corresponds to the actual tire code.
 After writing a [filterChars()](https://github.com/slothkong/ocr-demo/blob/223565ce303a57a6349b0d292dad46d7428bcb20/src/ocr/lstm_ocr/lstm_ocr.cpp#L26) and a [getLongestLine()](https://github.com/slothkong/ocr-demo/blob/223565ce303a57a6349b0d292dad46d7428bcb20/src/ocr/lstm_ocr/lstm_ocr.cpp#L38) functions to implement the above